-Plants breathe life into spaces.
-To decorate with houseplants successfully, you need to consider the creative possibilities of plant shape, texture, colour and size.
-Which houseplants you select and how you arrange them will affect the dynamics of your space and create different moods.
+This guide to decorating with houseplants shows you how to get creative with plant shape, texture, colour and size.
+Plants breathe life into sterile spaces and which houseplants you select and how you arrange them will affect the dynamics of your space and create different moods.

 Houseplants come in a myriad of shapes and understanding how these shapes function in space both alone and in tandem with others can help to make our selections more considered and effective.